In this guide, we will be looking at Google Play App Store Optimization and how to adjust your strategy to its own distinctive environment.

 Thankfully, Google has increased the character limit of the App Title to 50 characters.
 This allows you to rank for more keywords in your App Title.
 You can add a couple of your most important keywords to your App Title to ensure that you rank higher for your focus keywords.

 Keeping your App Title short and precise on the other hand is also suggested.
-As you don’t want your app to look like bad quality, spammy app.
+As you don’t want your app to look like a bad quality, spammy app.
 So, don’t just stuff keywords in your App Title.
 Instead, use those extra character limits to use keywords that also explain what your app does.

 So, you have two options here.
 First, you can go for branding over ASO.
 You will only use your brand name in your App Title.
 This is a practice followed by big brands who are already at the top of the Top Charts.

 You can see that Clash of Clans has decided to go for branding over ASO.
 As they are a well-established brand they don’t need the extra ranking from additional keywords.
 Instead, they go for branding to further enhance their brand identity.